How to Check if a Website Is Secure: A 10-Minute Audit

 Can an attacker send email that appears to come from this domain?
 Three DNS records decide: SPF says which servers may send, DKIM cryptographically signs messages, and DMARC tells receiving servers what to do when the first two fail.

 Run the domain through the email security checker.
 A missing DMARC record, or a policy permanently stuck at p=none, means phishing emails "from" this domain will keep landing in inboxes.
 For a vendor, that is their users getting phished under their name.
 For your own domain, this is a fifteen-minute DNS fix with outsized payoff.
+Learn more about SPF, DKIM, and DMARC in our glossary.

 Finally, a soft signal that is more predictive than it looks: does the operator publish a status page and communicate about incidents?
 Look for a status link in the footer or try the status. subdomain.